This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the United Kingdom.

 As you can see, it’s an extensive list of ingredients.
 It’s interesting that they’ve tackled the melatonin issue in the UK with natural supplements.

 You can buy melatonin over the counter in some countries, like the US, but not in the UK.
 So fruit sources like Montmorency cherry are sometimes used in sleep aids instead.
+I noticed that they now have this quote online to explain how they handle the prescription point:

 The other ingredients are all known to have associations with what the manufacturer states, such as being calming, improving mood and being important for the body clock’s functioning.